nattinats/wordle/readme.md

 # Wordle in JavaScript

-A game of Wordle with the benefit of two different API's at RapidAPI.
+A game of Wordle built using [the Word Dictionary from Rapid API](https://rapidapi.com/twinword/api/word-dictionary/)

 Inspired by Ania Kubow.